 Explicit commitments for the artifacts

-The following commitments have been added to the artifacts:
+The Scrum Guide 2020 adds the following commitments to the artifacts:

 - Product Backlog –> Product Goal